goncaloneves/likescounter/README.md

 If you need help please contact me via Support tab.

 Feel free to contribute and fork, this plugin is at https://github.com/goncaloneves/likescounter

+== Installation ==

+1. Upload `likes-counter` directory to the `/wp-content/plugins/` directory
+1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Place [likescounter page='page_name_or_id'] shortcode with attributes in your post or page

+or

+ 1. Install plugin directly in Wordpress through the 'Plugins', Add New -> Search panel
+ 2. Search for `Likes Counter`
+ 3. Place [likescounter page='page_name_or_id'] shortcode with attributes in your post or page

+== Frequently Asked Questions ==

+= Do you need support or found an issue ? =

+Please write in Support tab or issue on Github at https://github.com/goncaloneves/likescounter/issues

+== Screenshots ==

+1. Likes Counter for Wordpress without formatting.
+2. Likes Counter for Wordpress without formatting.
+3. Likes Counter for Wordpress with formatting.
+4. Likes Counter for Wordpress with formatting.

+== Changelog ==

+= 1.0 =
+* First stable release.

   [1]: http://wordpress.org/plugins/w3-total-cache/
   [2]: http://codex.wordpress.org/Function_Reference/do_shortcode